pingcap/docs-cn/optimizer-hints.md

 > **Note:**
 >
 > `TIDB_HJ` is the alias for `HASH_JOIN` in TiDB 3.0.x and earlier versions.
 If you are using any of these versions, you must apply the `TIDB_HJ(t1_name [, tl_name ...])` syntax for the hint.
-For the later versions of TiDB, `TIDB_HJ` and `HASH_JOIN` are both valid names for the hint.
+For the later versions of TiDB, `TIDB_HJ` and `HASH_JOIN` are both valid names for the hint, but `HASH_JOIN` is recommended.

 ### HASH_AGG()

-The `HASH_AGG()` hint tells the optimizer to use the hash aggregation algorithm.
+The `HASH_AGG()` hint tells the optimizer to use the hash aggregation algorithm in all the aggregate functions in the specified query block.
 This algorithm allows the query to be executed concurrently with multiple threads, which achieves a higher processing speed but consumes more memory.
 For example:

 {{< copyable "sql" >}}